KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/kids_description.png " ")

-3. Now lets check the Genres table again.
-Copy the code and click **Run Statement**
+3. Now, let's check the Genres table again to see the updated description.
+Run the following code:
     ```
     <copy>
     SELECT json_serialize(data PRETTY)
     FROM GENRES_DV WHERE json_value(data, '$.genre_id') = 25;
     </copy>
     ```
-    We see now that the Kids genre has a new description.
+    We can see that the Kids genre now has a new description.

     ![Image alt text](images/new_kids_genre.png " ")

-4. Let's go one step further and check the all movies that contain the kids genre to see the new updated description.
-Copy the code and click **Run Statement**
+4. Next, let's examine all movies that contain the Kids genre to see the updated description.
+Run the following code:
     ```
     <copy>
     SELECT json_serialize(data PRETTY)